Goal-Oriented A-Posteriori Estimation of Model Error as an Aid to Parameter Estimation: Applications

 \subsubsection{Comparing various goal-oriented error estimates}

 In this section, the various goal-oriented estimates are calculated for the example problem \eqref{eq:NonlinWeak} and compared in order to assess their accuracy.
-For the numerical approximation of PDEs in \eqref{eq:NonlinWeak} and \eqref{eq:LinWeak}, a quadrilateral finite element approximations on a mesh of $50\times 50$ elements with first-order shape functions are employed.
+For the numerical approximation of PDEs in \eqref{eq:NonlinWeak} and \eqref{eq:LinWeak}, a quadrilateral finite element approximation on a mesh of $50\times 50$ elements with first-order shape functions is employed.
 Newton's method is used to solve the discrete nonlinear problem \eqref{eq:NonlinWeak}.
-All computations are performed using the Fenics library \cite{alnaes2015fenics, logg2012automated}.